 5. Let your cabinets “cure” before you start using them.

 Why?
 I know, you’ve been without cabinets for weeks.
-You just want to get your life back to normal gain.
+You just want to get your life back to normal again.
 But don’t do it.
 Oil paint takes some time to cure.
 It gets harder as time goes on.
 It also takes a long time to dry.
 Don’t accidentally ruin all of the work you just did because you moved your dishes in too soon.

 6. Clean your cabinets before you start.

 Why?
-Cabinets get a lot of built up oil, grease, and dirt on them over the years.
+Cabinets get a lot of built-up oil, grease, and dirt on them over the years.
 Just take a sponge or my favorite, the magic eraser, to clean your cabinets.

 7. Use a deglosser before you sand.

 Why?
-Cabinets generally have a high gloss finish which can be extremely sticky and will gum up your sand paper when you go to sand.
+Cabinets generally have a high gloss finish which can be extremely sticky and will gum up your sandpaper when you go to sand.
 It’s better to get rid of the glass before you sand.